-'''

-ADMINISTER KEY MANAGEMENT SET KEYSTORE CLOSE IDENTIFIED BY [EXTERNAL STORE | "external key manager password"];
+IDENTIFIED BY [EXTERNAL STORE | "external_key_manager_password"]; '''

-'''

-- IDENTIFIED BY can be one of the following settings: - EXTERNAL STORE uses the keystore password stored in the external store to perform the keystore operation. - external_key_manager_password is for an external keystore manager, which can be Oracle Key Vault or OCI Vault Key Management.
+- IDENTIFIED BY can be one of the following settings: - EXTERNAL STORE uses the keystore password stored in the external store to perform the keystore operation.

+external_key_manager_password is for an external keystore manager, which can be Oracle Key Vault or OCI Vault - Key Management.
 Enclose this password in double quotation marks.
 For Oracle Key Vault, enter the password that was given during the Oracle Key Vault client installation.
 If at that time no password was given, then the password in the ADMINISTER KEY MANAGEMENT statement becomes NULL.

 '''

-ADMINISTER KEY MANAGEMENT SET KEYSTORE CLOSE IDENTIFIED BY "external key manager password";
+ADMINISTER KEY MANAGEMENT SET KEYSTORE CLOSE IDENTIFIED BY "external_key_manager_password";

 '''

-4.1.12 Using a Software Keystore That Resides on ASM Volumes
+4.1.14 Using a Software Keystore That Resides on ASM Volumes